COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 Catching Cherry Blossom Season

-On this year the cherry blossoms started early so I didn’t think we’d get to see any.
+The year I went to the Mint, the cherry blossoms started early so I didn’t think we’d get to see any.
 It was a lovely surprise to discover a few in Fukuoka (I was so excited), and then in Osaka they were in full bloom at the Mint.
 So if you think you might not see them, don’t give up hope!
-Really for me it was the experience of the viewing rather than the flowers themselves that made the evening so magical.
-I’m glad we went just as it was getting dark – it was busy but so atmospheric when the lanterns came on.

-More Things to Do in Osaka
+More Things to do in Osaka